 Error Handling and Logging

-In SSIS, you can control error handling in several places, depending on whether you are handling task or Data Flow errors.
+In SSIS, you can control error handling in several places, depending on whether you are handling a task or Data Flow errors.
 For task errors, package events are exposed in the user interface, and each event can have its own event-handler design surface.
 This design surface is yet another area where you can define workflow, in addition to the Control Flow and Data Flow surfaces you’ve already learned about.
 Using the event-handler design surface in SSIS, you can specify a series of tasks to be performed if a given event happens for a task in the task flow.

 Some event handlers can help you develop packages that can self-fix problems.
 For example, the OnError error handler triggers an event whenever an error occurs anywhere in scope.
 The scope can be the entire package or an individual task or container.
 Event handlers are represented as a workflow, much like the Control Flow workflow in SSIS.
-An ideal use for an event handler would be to notify an operator if any component fails inside the package.
+Ideal use for an event handler would be to notify an operator if any component fails inside the package.
 (You will learn much more about event handlers in Chapter 18.)
 You can also use the precedence constraints directly on the task flow design surface to direct workflow when a task fails to complete or it evaluates to an expression that forces the workflow to change.

 Logging has also been improved in SSIS in this latest release.
 Logging is now enabled by default, and packages are easier to troubleshoot.
 More than a dozen events can be simply selected within each task or package for logging.
 You can also choose to enable partial logging for one task and enable much more detailed logging for another task, such as billing.
 Some of the examples of events that can be monitored are OnError, OnPostValidate, OnProgress, and OnWarning, to name just a few.
-The logs can be written to nearly any connection: SQL Profiler, text files, SQL Server, the Windows Event log, or an XML file.
+The logs can be written to nearly any connection: SQL Profiler, text files, SQL Server, the Windows Event Log, or an XML file.
 You’ll see some examples of this in Chapter 18.